 Due to the different nature of percentiles, the data is held only in the two following different resolutions:

-- High resolution: All data received within an hour is used for calculating the percentile.
+- High: All data received within an hour is used for calculating the percentile.

-- Low resolution: All data received within a day is used for calculating the percentile.
+- Low: All data received within a day is used for calculating the percentile.

 Performance Warehouse configuration

 The default activated database is the embedded database.
 Use an external database server for storage of more than four days of recorded data.
-See Embedded Performance Warehouse Usage Restrictions for more information.
+See also Embedded Performance Warehouse Usage Restrictions above.

 Using an external DB server

-You must create the DB manually before you connect to the DB server or an error will occur.
+You must create the DB manually before you connect to the DB server.
 The Database Name field in the dialog box defaults to

 dt4 in DB2), but you can use any valid DB name.
 If a schema is not available, the tables are created automatically at first connect.
 If the table/schema creation process fails, an error message appears.